trisulnsm/dinodoc/trisuldocs/docs/ug/netflow/snmp.md

 ## Configuring SNMP Globally

+There are scenarios where you might want to configure SNMP globally.

-Suppose if there are no devices listed in the routers and interfaces, you want to resolve device names if no per-device settings are found, you can use this setting to configure SNMP globally. or if there are more number of devices with same SNMP settings, you can use this settings to configure SNMP in a single shot.
+**Scenario 1**: When you want to start monitoring devices but no devices are listed in the *routers and interfaces* section, where you want to resolve device names.
+In tha case, if no per-device settings are found, you can use the following setting to configure SNMP globally.

+**Scenario 2**: If there are more number of devices with same SNMP settings, you can use the following settings to configure SNMP in a single shot.

-To configure this, Login as `admin`
+To configure SNMP globally, Login as `admin`

 :::info navigation